reidgendron/reidgendron/README.md

 ## 🌱 Continuous Learning

-I believe in continuous learning and always strive to stay up-to-date with the latest advancements in the fields of both data science and software development.
+I believe in continuous learning and always strive to stay up-to-date with the latest advancements in the fields of both data and software.

 ## 📫 Get in Touch